fusion809/fusion809.github.io-old/_includes/OS-post/glossary.md

 ## Glossary
+{% include note.html note1="I merely study computing and related topics in my spare time, I have no formal training in technology or the associated legalities, besides doing an IT subject in grades 8-10 of high school, so while I am trying to ensure this section is as accurate as I can, I cannot guarantee its accuracy." %}
 * **&#42;nix**
   * Unix/Unix-like operating system.
 * **BE**
   * <b>B</b>leeding <b>e</b>dge: means has the very latest software.
 * **BSD**
   * <b>B</b>erkeley <b>S</b>oftware <b>D</b>istribution, a Unix operating system developed at the University of California, Berkeley between 1977 and 1995.
 The early releases of BSD were proprietary licensed, although releases from 4.3 onwards (which was made in 1986) were licensed under the permissive BSD licenses.
+BSD 4.4 was forked to create several operating systems (including Apple's OS X) that are still under active development today.
 * **BSDs**
   * <b>B</b>erkeley <b>S</b>oftware <b>D</b>istribution derivative<b>s</b>.
 * **Calamares**